tnevolin/mm6-skill-emphasis-mod/Readme.md

 ### Sorcerer

 Staff.
 Best option due to its special effects benefiting whole party greatly.
+It may be wise to give staff to other magic class if there is no sourcerer in the party.

 # Spells